 Following 2 days of presentations and discussion of wide-ranging LNG subjects, this session will close the workshop.
 The work-shop Co-Chairs will present a brief summary of the preceding discussions, followed by a closing keynote address.
 This address will highlight the global potential of LNG and more specifically, the potential for North American LNG exports, particularly from BC.
 Advantages and disadvantages of the North American sites, U.S. vs. Canada, and North America vs. the world, across the full supply chain, will be highlighted.

-Presenter: Tessa Gill, Head of Corporate and Stakeholder Relations, LNG Pacific NorthWest LNG
+Presenter: Tessa Gill, Pacific NorthWest LNG